- Oops!Something went wrong.Please try again later.

 About Scotiabank CONTACT Photography Festival

-CONTACT fosters and celebrates the art and profession of photography with its annual Festival in May and year-round programming in the CONTACT Gallery in Toronto.
+CONTACT fosters and celebrates photography with its annual Festival across greater Toronto in May and year-round programming in the CONTACT Gallery.
 CONTACT presents lens-based works by acclaimed and emerging artists, documentary photographers, and photojournalists from Canada and around the world.
-The curated program of Primary Exhibitions (collaborations with major museums, galleries, and artist-run centers), and Public Installations (site-specific public art projects), are the core of the Festival.
+The Core Program includes primary exhibitions (collaborations with major museums, galleries, and artist-run centers) and public installations (site-specific public art projects).
 These are cultivated through partnerships, commissions, and new discoveries, framing the cultural, social, and political events of our times.
-The featured and open exhibitions present a range of works by local and international artists at leading galleries and alternative spaces across the city.
-CONTACT also includes a wide range of events including a book fair, lectures, talks, panels, workshops, and symposia during the Festival and hosts exhibitions and programs at its Gallery throughout the year.
+The Juried Call and Open Call exhibitions present a range of works by local and international artists at leading galleries and alternative spaces across the city.
+CONTACT presents a wide range of programs including a book fair, lectures, talks, panels, workshops, and symposia during the Festival and hosts exhibitions and programs at its Gallery throughout the year.
+The Festival is free and open to the public, with some exceptions at major museums.

-Scotiabank is Canada's international bank and a leading financial services provider in the Americas.
-We are dedicated to helping our more than 25 million customers become better off through a broad range of advice, products and services, including personal and commercial banking, wealth management and private banking, corporate and investment banking, and capital markets.
-With a team of more than 98,000 employees and assets of over $1 trillion (as at January 31, 2019), Scotiabank trades on the Toronto Stock Exchange (BNS) and New York Stock Exchange (BNS).
-For more information, please visit www.scotiabank.com and follow us on Twitter @ScotiabankViews.
+Scotiabank is a Leading Bank in the Americas.
+Guided by our purpose: "for every future", we help our customers, their families and their communities achieve success through a broad range of advice, products and services, including personal and commercial banking, wealth management and private banking, corporate and investment banking, and capital markets.
+With a team of approximately 90,000 employees and assets of approximately $1.2 trillion (as of January 31, 2021), Scotiabank trades on the Toronto Stock Exchange (TSX: BNS) and New York Stock Exchange (NYSE: BNS).
+For more information, please visit scotiabank.com and follow us on Twitter @ScotiabankViews.